JKnighten/genetic-optimization/README.md

 ### Minimizing/Maximizing A One Variable Real Valued Function

 Given an one variable real valued function(R->R ex. f(x)=x, f(x)=x^2, f(x)=log(x)) find the maximum/minimum of the
 function.
-You could use this to minimize/maximize a simple function or something more complicated like a loss function for a machine learning model.
+You could use this to minimize/maximize a simple function or extend the code to optimize something more complicated like a loss function for a machine learning model.

 ## Possible Future Work